 Role of the Professional Certification Board

 The Professional Certification Board of the Association of Inspectors General (consisting of members of the Board of Directors) is the final decision maker regarding interpretations of all rules and regulations pertaining to the Institute, pursuant to the Association’s policies and procedures as set forth in the AIG constitute, bylaws and policy manual.
-Questions for the Professional Certification Board pertaining to Institute policy and procedure should be directed to the Executive Director of the Association Philip Zisman at: firstname.lastname@example.org
+Questions for the Professional Certification Board pertaining to Institute policy and procedure should be directed to the interim Executive Director of the Association Michael Castrilli at firstname.lastname@example.org.

 Participants should plan to arrive at 7:30 A.M. on Monday to register.
 Seminars are scheduled each day from 8:00 A.M. until 5:00 P.M.
 The exit examination is usually completed by 2:00 P.M. on Friday.